Abby FieldsBranded Content Specialist

 Last on our examples of omnichannel marketing is Disney.
 Next to their main website, Disney offers a wide range of channels in which users can interact with the brand.

-From investing in sponsored advertisements on social media, offering multiple resources to manage your trip to Disney parks, to providing its own streaming platform, Disney targets users across multiple platforms and channels.
+From investing in sponsored advertisements on social media, offering multiple resources to manage your trip to Disney parks, to providing its own streaming or OTT platform, Disney targets users across multiple platforms and channels.

 Our digital marketing campaigns impact the metrics that improve your bottom line.See More Results